The standard fandom term for using a real person's name in a story as a form of in-joke or Shout-Out

 - Narrowly averted in The Usual Suspects: Keyser Söze was originally going to be named "Keyser Sume," after the former boss of screenwriter Christopher McQuarrie.
 Mr. Sume, however, was not too keen on having his name attached to a Diabolical Mastermind who murdered his own family, so they changed it.

-- A prominent criminal in the Daredevil film is named Jose Quesada (a fact that has become Hilarious in Hindsight after some... controversial decisions Quesada made as Editor-In-Chief of Marvel), a "Mr. Lee" that pays for his legal fees in fish, and other characters named Jack Kirby, Bendis, and Romita, all named after writers and artists that contributed to the Daredevil mythos.
+- A prominent criminal in the Daredevil film is named Jose Quesada note , one of Matt Murdock's clients is a "Mr. Lee" who pays for his legal fees in fish, there's a forensic examiner named "Kirby", and Jack Murdock fights various boxers named "Miller", "Mack", "Bendis", and "John Romita".
 Really, that film loved this trope.

 - In Aliens, the initials for the marines' first names (which appear on viewscreens) correspond to the actors who play them - e.g. W. Hudson...
 Bill (William) Paxton, A. Apone...
 Al Matthews.
 The only exception is Dwayne Hicks, played by Michael Biehn.